 School Partnership Program: Offers middle schools and high school in New York City the opportunity to enhance their modern dance curriculum with the Martha Graham Technique and integrate Graham into their curriculum in compliance with common core standards, the New York State Learn Standards for the Art and the Blueprint for Teaching and Learning the Arts.
 More

 Teens Summer Intensive: For teenagers unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
-This four-week program offers dancers a rigorous program in Martha Graham Technique, Repertory, Ballet, and Dance Composition
+This four-week program offers dancers a rigorous program in Martha Graham Technique, Repertory, Ballet, and Dance Composition.

-Children from 4–6 learn the basics of dance movements in a fun and creative atmosphere.
+Ages 4–6 learn the basics of dance movements in a fun and creative atmosphere.
 While learning how to dance in collectivity, they will develop a sense of space, concentration, body awareness, coordination, and musicality.
 Each end of session will conclude with a studio showing for family and friends.

-Children from 7–9 discover the basic elements of the Martha Graham Technique as they explore ways in which the body responds to and expresses emotions.
+Ages 7–9 discover the basic elements of the Martha Graham Technique as they explore ways in which the body responds to and expresses emotions.
 They will develop their imaginations, body coordination, and musicality, all leading to higher self-esteem and increasing body awareness.
 A nurturing atmosphere encourages children to stretch their imaginations as they develop basic movement skills.
 Each end of session will conclude with a studio showing for family and friends.

-Children from 10–12 are formally introduced to basic Martha Graham vocabulary, including physical “contraction and release”, use of spiral, and shift of weight.
+Ages 10–12 are formally introduced to basic Martha Graham vocabulary, including physical “contraction and release”, use of spiral, and shift of weight.
 Learning about the relationship of Martha Graham Technique to other art forms such as music, art, and literature helps students experience the power of dance and the process of creative collaboration.
 Children create their own short dance studies and perform them for their peers.
 Each end of session will conclude with a studio showing for family and friends.